 Methods

-Details about the methods and the data sources, in relation to the English Index of Multiple Deprivation (IMD) and the 2011 Census data, which were collected and analyses at the Lower Super Output Area Level, are presented in online appendix 1 and elsewhere.19 The IMD quantifies relative deprivation across seven domains: income, employment, education and skills, health and disability, crime, barriers to housing and services, and living environment.20 Details about each underlying indicator included in the domains are provided in online appendix 2, Table B1.
+Details about the methods and the data sources, in relation to the English Index of Multiple Deprivation (IMD) and the 2011 Census data, which were collected and analysed at the Lower Super Output Area Level, are presented in online appendix 1 and elsewhere.19 The IMD quantifies relative deprivation across seven domains: income, employment, education and skills, health and disability, crime, barriers to housing and services, and living environment.20 Details about each underlying indicator included in the domains are provided in online appendix 2, Table B1.
 In the health deprivation domain, information is aggregated on years of potential life lost, illness and disability, acute morbidity and mood and anxiety disorders.
-The census and deprivation information was available at the lower super output area (LSOA) level, a low-level geography designed to contain 1500 inhabitants on average.
+The census and deprivation information was available at the lower super output area (LSOA) level, a low-level geography designed to contain 1500 inhabitants on average (not available at the person level, only as regional aggregates).
 LSOAs were organised into 10 regions to allow for comparisons within England, based on the 2006 restructuring of Strategic Health Authorities: North East, North West, Yorkshire & the Humber, East Midlands, West Midlands, East of England, London, South East Coast, South Central and South West.21

 Analyses